Local RAG and embeddings

 Common things that go wrong

 "My RAG retrieves the wrong chunks."
-Check that you're using the same embedding model for indexing and for queries.
-Mismatch produces nonsense.
+Make sure you used the same embedding model for indexing and for queries.
+A mismatch produces pure nonsense.

 "The chat model isn't using the context."
-Tighten the prompt: explicitly tell it "answer only using the context below; if the answer isn't there, say so."
-Smaller local models drift back to their training data without strong steering.
+Tighten the prompt.
+Tell it plainly: answer only from the context below, and if the answer isn't there, say so.
+Smaller local models wander back to their training data when you don't steer them hard.

 "The model hallucinates citations."
-Add the source paths to the prompt, and ask for inline citations.
-Then verify them yourself , local 3B models will sometimes fabricate sources.
+Put the source paths in the prompt and ask for inline citations.
+Then check them yourself, because local 3B models will happily invent a source now and then.

 "Indexing is slow."
 Embedding 10,000 chunks at 137M parameters takes minutes, not seconds.
-Index once, store, reuse.
+Index once, store it, reuse it.
 Don't re-embed on every query.

 Why local RAG matters

-You can do RAG against OpenAI or Claude APIs.
-Why bother locally?
+You can run RAG against the OpenAI or Claude APIs instead.
+So why do it locally?

 - Privacy.
-Your notes, your codebase, your medical records , never leave your machine.
-The cloud RAG path sends every chunk that gets retrieved.
+Your notes, your codebase, your medical records.
+None of it leaves the machine.
+The cloud path ships every chunk that gets retrieved.

 - Cost.
-Embedding 50,000 chunks via OpenAI costs around $5–10.
-Locally, it's free after the laptop.
-Indexing is the most token-heavy part of RAG; locally that cost vanishes.
+Embedding 50,000 chunks through OpenAI runs about $5 to $10.
+Locally it's free once you own the laptop.
+Indexing is the most token-heavy part of RAG, and locally that bill just disappears.

 - Speed at small scales.
 No network round trip.
-Querying a 50K-chunk store with a local embedding model is 50–100ms end-to-end.
+Querying a 50K-chunk store with a local embedding model is 50 to 100ms end to end.

 - Offline.
-Your notes work in airplane mode.
+Your notes still answer in airplane mode.

-For knowledge bases under a few million chunks, local RAG is honestly better than cloud RAG on most axes.
+For knowledge bases under a few million chunks, local RAG honestly beats cloud RAG on most of the axes that matter.

 What's next

-The model can answer using your data.
-The next piece is letting it take actions: function calling and tool use on open models.
-That's the bridge from "smart chat" to "agent."
+Now the model can answer using your own data.
+The next piece is letting it do things: function calling and tool use on open models.
+That's the step from a smart chat box to an actual agent.

 From the dictionary